nayvilla/flutter-phone-direct-caller/README.md

 A simple plugin to call number directly from app, without going to phone dialer.
 Permission request is handled by plugin.

+---

+## ⚠️ Fork Notice
+This is a **fork** of the [original flutter-phone-direct-caller repository](https://github.com/yanisalfian/flutter-phone-direct-caller).
+The purpose of this fork is to address compatibility issues with the Android Gradle Plugin 8.X+ by adding a `namespace` attribute and removing the deprecated `package` attribute in the AndroidManifest.xml file.

+### Changes in This Fork:
+1. Added a `namespace` property to the `build.gradle` file to comply with newer Android Gradle Plugin requirements.
+2. Removed the `package` attribute from the `AndroidManifest.xml` file to fix build issues with AGP 8.X+.

+If you're looking for the original, unmodified version, please visit the [original repository](https://github.com/yanisalfian/flutter-phone-direct-caller).

+---

 ## Usage

 Add dependency to pubspec.yaml file